County of Los Angeles Primary Care Adult West

 County of Los Angeles Primary Care Adult West - Los Angeles, CA

 County Of Los Angeles Primary Care Adult West is a treatment center located at 2010 Zonal Avenue, Opd 4p41, Rooms 1-34 in the 90033 zip code in Los Angeles, CA. It is operated by the local government.
-County Of Los Angeles Primary Care Adult West provides administers naltrexone, prescribes suboxone and relapse prevention from naltrexone.
-Some of the treatment approaches used by County Of Los Angeles Primary Care Adult West include brief intervention, motivational interviewing and counseling for substance abuse.
-County Of Los Angeles Primary Care Adult West provides inpatient hospital addiction treatment, outpatient methadone/buprenorphine or naltrexone treatment and regular outpatient treatment.
-It also provides inpatient dual diagnosis treatment and residential treatment for substance abuse.
+County Of Los Angeles Primary Care Adult West provides buprenorphine maintenance, prescribes suboxone and administers naltrexone.
+Some of the treatment approaches used by County Of Los Angeles Primary Care Adult West include counseling for substance abuse, brief intervention and CBT.
+County Of Los Angeles Primary Care Adult West provides inpatient hospital drug/alcohol rehab, hospital inpatient treatment and outpatient treatment.
+It also provides residential substance abuse treatment and inpatient treatment for drug/alcohol addiction and mental health diagnosis.

 Location: 2010 Zonal Avenue, OPD 4P41, Rooms 1-34, Los Angeles, CA 90033